NLeSC/eSalsa-POP/USERGUIDE.md

 Actually, I recommend to not change the block size to anything other than 60x60 for the 0.1 degree resolution.
 Larger blocks will allow for less land-only blocks to be removed, smaller blocks will increase the total amount of work because the increase in removed land-only blocks is outweighed by the increase in the number of halo cells around blocks.
-60x60 is the optimal setting for this resolution and landmask.
+60x60 is the optimal setting for the 0.1 degree resolution and present-day landmask.

 Building GPU-POP